stacken/w3/stacken/pages/index.en.md

 {{% jumbotron title="Stacken Forum" %}}
 <p>
-    Stackens club room in the Q-building is closed due the COVID-19 pandemic.
+    Stacken Autumn Meeting occurs Thursdag 26th November,
+    <a href="/en/news/2020/hostmote/">read more</a>.
+</p>
+<p>
-    We are online via Matrix, Jabber, IRC and E-mail.
+    Due the COVID-19 pandemic we are extra active on Matrix, Jabber, IRC and E-mail.
 To get in contact see
     <a href="/en/forum/">the page <em>forum</em></a>.
-</p>
-<p>
-    We have a weekly video meeting on Thursday evenings at <a href="https://meet.stacken.kth.se/Stacken">meet.stacken.kth.se/Stacken</a>.
+We have a weekly video meeting on Thursday evenings
+    at <a href="https://meet.stacken.kth.se/Stacken">meet.stacken.kth.se/Stacken</a>.
 </p>
 <p>

 </p>
 {{% /jumbotron %}}